Climate Change Takes Flight in New Novel

 Here to talk more about that miracle - or crisis, depending on your point of view - is the writer Barbara Kingsolver.
 Her previous books include "Animal, Vegetable, Miracle" and "The Poisonwood Bible."
 She's been awarded the National Humanities Medal.
 Her new book is "Flight Behavior."
 It's a novel.
 She joins us from WHYY in Philadelphia.
 Thanks for joining us today.

 BARBARA KINGSOLVER: You're welcome.
 I'm glad to be here.

-LICHTMAN: Okay, this is the point where you can lodge your complaints at me, because I am about to spoil it.
+LICHTMAN: OK.
+This is the point where you can lodge your complaints at me, because I am about to spoil it.
 So turn off your radio if you don't want to know.
-The event is a migration of Monarch butterflies and it's not clear, originally, what it looks like.
-It looks like a lake of fire, is how you describe it, and then later, you describe it this way.
-Even the tree trunks were butterfly pelts all the way up, like the bristling, hairy legs of giants.
+The event is a migration of monarch butterflies, and it's not clear originally what it looks like.
+It looks like a lake of fire is how you describe it.
+And then later, you describe it this way: Even the tree trunks wore butterfly pelts, all the way up, like the bristling hairy legs of giants.
 Have you seen these monarchs in person?

 KINGSOLVER: Especially if they were unprepared to see it any other way.

 KINGSOLVER: And the story is conveyed through the eyes of this young woman, this farmer's wife, who discovers it, actually, in a - she's kind of in an awkward situation.
 She's going somewhere where she's not supposed to be, and she sees it and she's not allowed to tell anyone.
 But she feels it's her personal burning bush.
 She takes it as a warning to go back.

 I wanted to write it initially through her eyes so that you, too, would not know what you are seeing.
 But later...